sri-sruthi/Personalized-Health-Intervention-Recommendation-Agent/README.md

 ## 11. Learning Outcomes

-Through the development of this system, the following technical competencies were demonstrated:
+The development of this system demonstrates the following competencies:

-- Ability to design and train deep learning models (LSTM) for multivariate time-series forecasting.
+- Designing and training LSTM models for multivariate time-series forecasting
-- Construction of a custom Gymnasium reinforcement learning environment modeled on real-world health metrics.
+- Building a custom Gymnasium reinforcement learning environment for wearable-data simulation
-- Implementation and training of advanced RL algorithms including PPO (discrete control) and SAC (continuous control).
+- Implementing PPO (discrete control) and SAC (continuous control) using Stable-Baselines3
-- Development of a hybrid policy-selection mechanism combining discrete and continuous RL for improved decision-making.
+- Developing a hybrid RL mechanism that combines discrete and continuous action policies
-- Expertise in reward shaping, feature engineering, and trajectory evaluation for behavioural RL tasks.
+- Reward shaping, trajectory evaluation, and RL performance analysis
-- Integration of predictive modelling and reinforcement learning into a unified pipeline for personalized recommendations.
+- Integrating predictive modelling and reinforcement learning into a unified personalized recommendation workflow
-- Deployment of an interactive Streamlit interface for model demonstration and live recommendation generation.
+- Constructing a modular, research-grade codebase structured for maintainability
-- Experience structuring a research-grade machine learning codebase with modular components.
+- Implementing an interactive Streamlit interface for experimentation and demonstration
-- Proficiency in data preprocessing techniques for wearable sensor datasets.
+- Executing robust preprocessing pipelines for wearable sensor datasets
-- Ability to compare algorithmic performance using standardized evaluation episodes, metrics, and visualization.
+- Performing comparative evaluation of RL algorithms using standardized metrics and visualizations